×

 All about Mugearite and Lherzolite Properties

 Know all about Mugearite and Lherzolite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Mugearite and Lherzolite belong to Igneous Rocks.Texture of Mugearite is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Lherzolite is Grenue.
 Mugearite appears Dull and Soft and Lherzolite appears Glassy, Vesicular and Foilated.
-The luster of Mugearite is not available while that of Lherzolite is subvitreous to dull.
+The luster of Mugearite is while that of Lherzolite is subvitreous to dull.
 Mugearite is available in black, brown, light to dark grey colors whereas Lherzolite is available in black, dark greenish - grey, green, pink, purple colors.
 The commercial uses of Mugearite are creating artwork and that of Lherzolite are as armour rock for sea walls, source of magnesia (mgo), used in aquariums.